 Give it a few minutes and you’ll have a lengthy list of keywords.
 The only problem with this tool is it gives you too many keywords.

-I usually copy the first 2000 keywords into Keywords Everywhere, then sort them by search volume to make shortlisting easier.
+I usually grab the first 2,000 keywords then sort them by search volume to make shortlisting easier.

 Who Are You Writing For?

-Before you begin writing your blog post, you really need to consider who will be reading it.
+Before you begin writing your post, you really need to consider who will be reading it.

-When I was doing my research for this blog post, I began to see some common themes:
+When I was doing my research for this article, I began to see some common themes: